-de altre services en la construct processe per la construction de la construction de la construction de la cons Memorandum T. J. Jenkins to Mr. Felt Re: Supervisory Reorganization of Functions and Personnel Crime Research Division of the second weeks weeks weeks and a second second second second second second second ••••• 18 That the two library technicians, Practice to , be retained to handle the reference books and telephone directories remaining at FBI Headquarters.
+Englemente and the second of the second second and the second second second second second second second second Memorandum T. J. Jenkins to Mr. Felt Re: Supervisory Reorganization of Functions and Personnel Crime Research Division That the two library technicians, Prochasto , be retained to handle the reference books and telephone directories remaining at FBI Headquarters.
 (7) If above transfers are approved, Administrative Division will handle.
-2pproved.
-4 Jun 12/27 1:18P
+2000rd.
+4 Jun 12/27 1:18/